Xtra-Computing/ThunderGP/docs/compile_arch.md

-### Compile ThunderGP
+## Compiling ThunderGP
-ThunderGP is a general framework aims to accelerate different graph analytic algorithms.
-The code structure should be carefully designed to uniform the difference among these algorithms, and the compilation is the first to be considered.
-### Overview
+This page provides details of quickly deploying build-in graph analytic algorithms of ThunderGP.

-The compilation of ThunderGP is managed by [GNU make](https://www.gnu.org/software/make/manual/html_node/Introduction.html), and we provide a simple way to compile ThunderGP for different applications.
+The compilation of ThunderGP is managed by [GNU make](https://www.gnu.org/software/make/manual/html_node/Introduction.html).

-#### Application selection
+### Compilation Arguments

 Currently, ThunderGP supports four graph analytic applications, namely PR, SpMV, BFS and SSSP.
-The wanted application can be implemented by passing argument app=[the wanted application] to make command.
-The below table is details of this argument.
+The wanted application can be implemented by passing argument app=[the wanted application] to the make command.
+The below table are details of this argument.

 | Argument    | Accelerated algorithm  |
 |--------------|--------------|